bacongravy/glitcheroo/README.md

 ### Reset

-Reset the configuration for a project by running the following command:
+The configuration for a project may be reset by running the following command:

 ```sh
 npx glitcheroo reset
 ```

-This removes the Git configuration added by the `deploy`, `setup-target`, and `remix` commands.
+This removes the Git configuration values added by the `deploy`, `setup-target`, and `remix` commands.

+## Implementation details

+The `glitcheroo` tool works by configuring and using Git.

+The `setup-target` command:

+- sets the `receive.denyCurrentBranch` config value to `ignore` so that the `master` branch can be pushed to
+- installs a `post-receive` hook that runs after deploy and refreshes the workspace and Glitch editor with the new changes

+The `deploy` command:

+- adds a remote tracked repository named `glitcheroo` that points at the target
+- pushes `+HEAD:master` to the `glitcheroo` remote

+The `remix` command:

+- clones the target Git repository
+- renames the default remote in the new repository from `origin` to `glitcheroo`

 ## Acknowledgements